GrossfieldLab/loos/INSTALL.md

 ### Documentation

-If you downloaded a LOOS distribution from Sourceforge, you already have a pre-built copy of the documentation (found in the docs/ directory), and will not need to re-make the docs unless you change the code.
+If you downloaded a LOOS distribution, then you should already have a pre-built copy of the documentation (in a tar file), and will not need to re-make the docs unless you change the code.
+SCons will automatically untar the file for you.

-However, if you got LOOS from GitHub, you will need to either:
+However, if you clone LOOS from GitHub, you will need to either:

 1. consult the online documentation at http://loos.sourceforge.net/,